psychoinformatics-de/studyforrest-www/content/pages/index.rst

      :h3:`Scientific Developers`

-     We feel that *studyforrest* has the potential to become *the* reference dataset in Neuroscience.
-It's a comprehensive, modular, multi-modal, real-world dataset, making it an ideal choice when benchmarking algorithms or comparing implementations across projects.
+     The *studyforrest* project provides ideal reference datasets for brain imaging.
+It's a comprehensive, modular, multi-modal, real-world dataset, making it an optimal choice when benchmarking algorithms or comparing implementations across projects.

      Liberally licensed (`PDDL
      <http://opendatacommons.org/licenses/pddl/1.0/>`_) and hosted across many
      `different services <{filename}/pages/access.rst>`_ (S3, rsync, OpenfMRI,
-     etc), the *studyforrest* dataset is easily accessible and is ready to be integrated into your CI infrastructure.
+     etc) with fine-grained access options, the *studyforrest* dataset is easily accessible and is ready to be integrated into your CI infrastructure.

   .. column::